The Haunting (1963 film): Effects and editing

 Other effects also relied on simple cinema tricks.
-Early in the film, the audience sees Abigail Crain lying in bed, ageing from a young child to an old woman.
+Early in the film, the audience sees Abigail Crain lying in bed, aging from a young child to an old woman.
 A camera was fixed over the bed, and four different actresses (each a different age) posed in the bed beneath the camera.
 Dissolves were then used to illustrate the ageing process.
 In another scene, the characters come across a "cold spot" in the haunted mansion.
-Wise had initially wanted the actors to simply play up "the 'quality of [being] cold' in [the] sequence", but he quickly recognized that an additional visual effect was needed to more clearly emphasize the temperature drop.
+Wise had initially wanted the actors to simply play up "the 'quality of [being] cold' in [the] sequence", but he quickly recognised that an additional visual effect was needed to more clearly emphasise the temperature drop.
 To overcome the unique issue of having to "photograph 'nothing'", Wise instructed the makeup department to apply a special makeup onto the actors.
 This makeup contained a compound that was usually invisible to the naked eye but that appeared under certain filters.
 When it came time to film, the actors walked onto the portion of the set that was supposed to represent the cold spot, and these filters were gradually drawn over the set's lights.
 This gave the visual impression that the characters had turned pale due to a drop in temperature.

 The camera work and editing are used with the intent of further heightening the frightening qualities of the film.
 Eleanor is often viewed from above, and in one scene the camera closes in so tightly on her that she is forced backward over a railing.
 Eleanor's viewpoint is often juxtaposed with eerie views of the house, as if both viewpoints were the same.
 Many of the editing choices in the film were also used to heighten the audience's discomfort.
 There are a number of rapid cuts in the film that throw off the viewer's sense of spatial orientation, and Dutch angles are used to imply that reality is off-kilter.
-Likewise, cutting on action is often violated — showing the characters exiting a room to the right, for example, only to show them entering the next room from the left — so that the viewer cannot get a clear sense of which rooms and hallways are connected to one another.
+Likewise, cutting on action is often violated—showing the characters exiting a room to the right, for example, only to show them entering the next room from the left—so that the viewer cannot get a clear sense of which rooms and hallways are connected to one another.
 The film also lacks temporal clues, and there are few shots in which the audience can see out a window to determine whether it is night or day.
-In other instances, windows are visible but do little to establish temporality: for instance, when Eleanor is rescued by Dr. Markway on the unstable spiral staircase, some of the windows nearby show strong sunlight streaming in, while others show darkness outside.
+In other instances, windows are visible but do little to establish temporality: for instance, when Eleanor is rescued by Dr Markway on the unstable spiral staircase, some of the windows nearby show strong sunlight streaming in, while others show darkness outside.